ChrisK-0/ChrisK-0.github.io/README.md

 # portfolio
-HTML style files, containing information about what I'm doing and what I've done.
+HTML portfolio, containing information about what I'm doing and what I've done.